SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Talismans.md

----
-title: "護符目錄"
-description: ""
-lead: ""
-date: 2021-12-27T00:00:00+08:00
-lastmod: 2021-12-27T00:00:00+08:00
-draft: false
-images: []
-menu:
-  docs:
-    parent: "sf-talismans"
-weight: 10
-toc: false
----

 Talismans are items which grant you special effects while in your possession.
-They can be crafted in a [Magic Workbench](/docs/slimefun/magic-workbench).
+They can be crafted in a [Magic Workbench](https://github.com/Slimefun/Slimefun4/wiki/Magic-Workbench).

-Tier I Talismans only work while you carry them in your inventory, while Tier II (Ender) Talismans can work from inside your Ender Chest.
+Tier I Talismans only work while you carry them in your inventory, while Tier II (Ender) Talismans can work from inside your Ender Chest.<br>
 Note that some Talismans will be consumed upon use.

 | Talisman | Effect | Consumable |